Rotator Cuff Tendinosis

-Through a treament method we term BFST®, the Inferno Wrap® can be an incredibly effective and painless method that promotes the growth of normal collagen tissue in the tendon while minimizing the creation of scar tissue and softening scar tissue that has already developed.
+Through a treatment method we term Deep Tissue Therapy, the T•Shellz Wrap® can be an incredibly effective and painless method that promotes the growth of normal collagen tissue in the tendon while minimizing the creation of scar tissue and softening scar tissue that has already developed.
 Without treatment, abnormal collagen fibres will continue to form as damage occurs leaving your tendon soft, weak and at risk of a complete rupture.

 Although resting your injured shoulder is an important part of the healing process, resting a tendon inflicted with tendinosis too much can result in the entire area becoming weak and vulnerable, significantly reducing the range of motion or increasing the chance of chronic pain or re-injury.
 Therefore, it is recommended that you continue to use your rotator cuff gently to prevent the shoulder from weakening and atrophy setting in.
-Gradual physical therapy exercises are recommended along with use of the Shoulder Freezie Wrap® for minimizing pain and swelling, and use of the Shoulder Inferno Wrap® for Blood Flow Stimulation Therapy™.
+Gradual physical therapy exercises are recommended along with use of the Shoulder Cold Compress or Ice Pack for minimizing pain and swelling, and use of the Shoulder T•Shellz Wrap® for Deep Tissue Regeneration Therapy.

 Due to scar tissue build up on the tendon and the amount of abnormally formed collagen, it can takes months to soften the scar tissue and improve the tissue of the tendon.
-With Blood Flow Stimulation Therapy (BFST®) you can treat scar tissue and promote blood flow to heal your supraspinatus and other tendons faster and more completely than any other methods available.
+Using our Deep Tissue Therapy device, you can treat scar tissue and promote blood flow to heal your supraspinatus and other tendons faster and more completely than any other methods available.

 During the healing process, scar tissue builds on the tendon and can attach the inner layers of the tendon to the surrounding paratenon that it glides through, limiting the flexibility and movement of the tendon.

-Not only does the Inferno Wrap® aid in healing, but it helps to prevent long term complications.
+Not only does the T•Shellz Wrap® aid in healing, but it helps to prevent long term complications.
 Chronic pain, lack of mobility, frozen shoulder, or a complete tendon rupture are some of the more common long term complications.
-By treating your tendon with BFST®, scar tissue becomes softer and the tissue becomes stronger reducing the risk of chronic problems in the future.
+By treating your tendon with a T•Shellz Wrap®, scar tissue growth will reduce, and soft tissue becomes stronger reducing the risk of chronic problems in the future.

-If you are suffering from long term complications of existing rotator cuff injuries, our BFST® devices can help.
-As referenced on the home page, use of the Inferno Wrap® softens scar and fibrous tissue that has built up over time on the tendon and increases elasticity in muscle tissue, helping restore range of motion in your shoulder.
+If you are suffering from long term complications of existing rotator cuff injuries, our T•Shellz Wraps can help.
+As referenced on the home page, use of the T•Shellz Wrap® softens scar and fibrous tissue that has built up over time on the tendon and increases elasticity in muscle tissue, helping restore range of motion in your shoulder.

-BFST® increases the amount of blood that flows naturally to your shoulder, without the need for painful movements, to nourish your tendons, ligaments and muscles which will improve the health of the tendon and surrounding tissue.
+A Deep Tissue Therapy treatment increases the amount of blood that flows naturally to your shoulder -- without the need for painful movements -- to nourish tendons, ligaments and muscles - improving the healing rate of the tendons and surrounding soft tissue.